dnapainter/apis/README.md

 - chromosome, start position and end position
 - or an encoded string containing multiple rows of tab-delimited data (in the same order)

-Each segment will be returned as an object
+Each segment will be returned as an object.

+This repository contains the files needed to:
+- create a MySQL table
+- populate this table with data from https://github.com/williamslab/min_map/blob/main/hapmap_min_map.zip
+- return segments with an approximated cM value via a PHP script that queries the database